illwieckz/debian_copyist_brother/doc/status_of_brother_files.md

 Debian packages seems to contain more meta-information than Red Hat packages (the `DEBIAN/control` file).

-File organization is messy, some packages installs in `/opt`, others in `/usr/local`.
+File organization is messy, some packages install files in `/opt`, others in `/usr/local`.
 Those path are hardcoded inside binaries that do not have source.

 For some printers, drivers are distributed as only one non-packaged gzipped ppd (`.ppd.gz`).